trema/GEC13/hello_trema/hello_trema.md

 	end

 * All controllers are implemented as a class (`class HelloController`)
-* Derived from Controller class
+* Derived from `Controller` class defined in Trema class library
-* Derives necessary methods from the class
+* All necessary methods for controller (flow-mod message creation etc.) are injected automatically into your class

 <!SLIDE small>